drawpile/drawpile.github.io/help/common/faq.markdown

 ### Why does Drawpile not draw when I touch my screen?

 Probably because it's not set to do so.
-Go into Edit → Preferences, switch to the "Input" tab.
+Go into Edit → Preferences, switch to the "Touch" tab.
 Make sure the touch mode is set to "Touchscreen" and the one-finger input is set to "Draw".

 For further troubleshooting, refer to [the tablet setup and troubleshooting page](/help/tech/tablet).